TrebledJ/aoc/2021/README.md

 stack run d01 -- -f ~/input.txt # Run with other input files.
 stack run d01 -- p1 # Run only part 1.
 ```

+By default, both parts 1 and 2 are run.

 N.B.
 Haskell Stack will compile all executables in one go, so it may be a bit slow.
 To speed up compilation, comment the unneeded executables in package.yaml.